spbu-coding-2024/trees-trees-team-7/README.md

 + Daniil Ivanov - t.me/desiredeternityyy
 + Vladimir Khmelev - t.me/khmelevvova

+## DOCS

+The [documentation](https://github.com/spbu-coding-2024/trees-trees-team-7/blob/main/docs.md) is available at the root of the repository

 ## LICENSE 📜

 This project is licensed under the MIT license.
 For more information, see the LICENSE file.